npwalker/control-repo-1/README.md

 # Join the #ramp-up channel on Puppet Community Slack

 Our [Puppet Community Slack](http://slack.puppet.com) is a great way to interact with other Puppet users.
-The #ramp-up channel is specifically for users who are using this repository who are new to Puppet Enterprise.
+The #ramp-up channel is specifically for users who are new to Puppet Enterprise and using this repository.
 Other channels in the Puppet Community Slack are great for asking general Puppet questions.

 # Before starting